 Cannabidiol (CBD) is rapidly growing in popularity as a treatment and preventative medicine for a wide range of illnesses, including chronic pain, stress, and anxiety.
-More people than ever before are shifting their opinions on cannabis and related products, and turning to CBD as a safe, natural relief for medical conditions, from chronic pain to anxiety.
+More people than ever before are shifting their opinions on hemp and related products, and turning to CBD as a safe, natural relief for medical conditions, from chronic pain to anxiety.

-The cannabis-derived product contains natural medicinal benefits with proven healing properties that are backed by modern medicine and research.
+The hemp-derived product contains natural medicinal benefits with proven healing properties that are backed by modern medicine and research.
 Whether you’re a CBD user, have never heard of it before, or curious about how it may be able to help you, here are some basics to help you understand more about CBD:

 What is CBD, and is it legal?